 You can either coat your tray in resin or, apply a layer of DecoArt’s ‘Dura Clean Satin Finish’ varnish like I have.

 You can always apply resin at a later date for a glass-like, smooth, even finish as the varnish doubles as great primer.

-If you fancy treating yourself to some resin then take advantage of getting 20% off your entire order at the Epoxy Resin Store by using my code HANNAH20 at checkout.
-I would probably advise going for their 7050 formula for this sort of project but any of their resins will work beautifully!
+If you fancy treating yourself to some resin then take advantage of getting 10% off your entire order with Rockstar Resins by using my code HANNAH at checkout.
+I would probably advise going for their 4 Star 1:1 Thin Coat product for this sort of project but most of their resins will work beautifully!